tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 SINR calculation in the Downlink
 --------------------------------

-This unit test program checks that the SINR calculation in downlink is performed correctly.
+The test suite ``lte-downlink-sinr`` checks that the SINR calculation in downlink is performed correctly.
 The SINR in the downlink is calculated for each Resource Block assigned to data transmissions by dividing the power of the intended signal from the considered eNB by the sum of the noise power plus all the transmissions on the same RB coming from other eNBs (the interference signals).

 .. math::